lm-zoo commands¶

 mapping between the tokens output by this command and the tokens used by

-the get-surprisals
+the get-surprisals command.

 lm-zoo tokenize [OPTIONS] MODEL FILE